MicrosoftDocs/dynamics-365-project-operations/articles/sales/create-estimate-project-quote-line.md

 ---
-title: Estimating a project-based quote line
+title: Estimating a project quote line
 description: This topic provides information about how to create an estimate on a project-based quote line.
 author: rumant
 manager: Annbe